 Flea beetles overwinter as adults under plant debris or weeds adjacent to the garden.
 The larvae are white and worm-like and are found on plant roots.
 Larvae cause little damage, except for the western potato flea beetle, which tunnels into tubers.
 There are usually one to two generations of beetles in a year.

 Use healthy, actively growing transplants and encourage their rapid establishment to prevent flea beetle attacks.
 Floating row covers also can exclude flea beetles from the garden.
-When necessary, a carbaryl insecticide, like Sevin, or diatomaceous earth can be used to control heavy infestations.
+When necessary, garden insecticides containing carbaryl (Sevin), spinosad, bifenthrin and permethrin can be used to control heavy infestations.

 For more information, see the following Colorado State University Extension fact sheet(s).